tangb/cmdlogger/README.md

 Windows ShellExecuteEx function prevents stdout/stderr from being displayed in console (in fact there is no console).
 This program is only a workaround for that problem.

+When server is gone, cmdlogger process will quit too avoiding background zombi processes.

 # Installation
 This program runs with Python2.7.X and Python3.X and requires no extra library.